justinemter/pseudo-channel/README.md

 - [x] Add a controller to query the local generated pseudo_tv.db to see when to trigger the next media.
 - [x] Add episode duration checking & adjust daily generated schedule based on these results...
 - [x] Generate daily html schedule (saved in ./schedules directory).
 Can be served via webserver.
+- [ ] Add Google Calendar integration to easily schedule your PseudoChannel.
-- [ ] Add "commercial injection" to fill up gaps between content.
+- [ ] Add "commercial injection" & user defined "defaults" to fill up gaps between content.
-- [ ] Bug fixes
+- [ ] Bug fixes.
 - [ ] List of features from reddit.

 If interested in this project, check back very soon when the beta is up.
 It's close and a tiny bit more user friendly. :)